 Our History & Our Growth

-To ensure our mission continues to flourish, we are expanding our agility & behavior classes on an additional 2.28 acre parcel across the street from our Main Campus.
-Growth in this arena will enable us to expand our services that New Mexico pets and owners depend on daily.
+To ensure our mission continues to flourish, we have expanded our dog agility and behavior classes on a 2.28 acre parcel across the street from our shelter’s Main Campus.
+Growth in this arena, as well as the addition of doggie day care and boarding in late 2018 will enable us to sustain and expand our services that New Mexico pets and owners depend on daily.

 Animal Humane has expanded their footprint… again.
 In late 2015, we acquired 2.28 acres of land across the street from our 4-acre Main Campus.
-This valuable property is allowing us to grow our current agility & behavior classes in new and exciting ways!
+This valuable property has allowed us to grow our agility & behavior classes in new and exciting ways!
 Also, it will permit us to develop new endeavors to serve our community.
-Click ‘Learn More’ below to see our exciting phased construction plans.
-For more details and to tour The Center, please contact Donna M. Stumpf, Executive Director, at DonnaS@AnimalHumaneNM.org or 505.938.7888.
+Click ‘Learn More’ below to learned about our phased construction plans.
+For more details and to tour The Center, please contact Donna M. Stumpf, Executive Director, at [email protected] or 505.938.7888.

 Our Training Philosophy